 Gratitude is the prime objective that holds together the “Pilgrim’s Spirit”.
 Be thankful for the opportunity to go on a pilgrimage.
 Be thankful to strangers.
 Be thankful to those you love.
 Be thankful to God.
 Be thankful for the water and food.
 Be thankful for the bed.
 Be thankful for the light.
 Be thankful for the arrows.
 Be thankful to those who accompany you.
 Be thankful to be alive… “Gratitude” = give thanks.

 Learn to listen to your body and know your limitations.
 Your will may be infinite, but your capabilities are limited.
 Sooner or later we all fall.
 As you get to know yourself better, you will learn to get up and fall less often.

-On the “Caminho” you will find many different ways of going on a pilgrimage, with differences in culture, language, food, way of dressing, walking, origin, purpose, physical condition, age… It is in the difference that lies the opportunity of getting to know other ways of seeing the world.
+On the caminho you will come across many different ways of going on a pilgrimage, with differences in culture, language, food, way of dressing, walking, origin, purpose, physical condition, age… It is in the difference that lies the opportunity of getting to know other ways of seeing the world.
 Open your heart.
-Learn, walk and socialize… then you can appreciate the differences.
+Learn, walk and socialise… this you you will appreciate the differences.

 CHECK THE WEATHER